Wall Street rises ahead of year's last barrage of rate hikes

-NEW YORK (AP) — Wall Street is rising Monday to open a week where central banks are likely to unload the year’s final barrage of interest-rate hikes meant to drive down the world’s painfully high inflation.
+Stocks closed higher Monday as Wall Street kicked off a busy week when central banks are likely to unload the year’s final barrage of interest-rate hikes meant to drive down the world’s painfully high inflation.

 Higher rates slow the economy by design and risk causing a recession if they go too high, all while dragging down prices of investments.
 One upside for investors is that the Fed has hinted it will dial down the size of its rate hikes, leading to expectations for a more modest increase of 0.50 percentage points Wednesday.

 That would follow four straight mega-hikes of 0.75 percentage points.
-Each was triple the Fed’s usual move, and they brought the central bank’s key overnight rate up to a range of 3.75% to 4% after starting the year at virtually zero.
+Each was triple the Fed’s usual move, and they lifted the central bank’s key overnight rate to a range of 3.75% to 4% after starting the year at virtually zero.

 Other central banks around the world are also likely to raise their own rates by half a percentage point this week, including the European Central Bank.